 • Heat oil in a large skillet over medium heat until shimmering.
 Add pork and sear all around until a nice golden-brown crust forms.
 Once all 4 sides have browned, transfer the pork loin to the slow cooker.

-• Mix in a mixing bowl honey, balsamic vinegar, brown sugar, vegetable broth, Dijon mustard, garlic powder, and onion powder.
+• Mix in a bowl of honey, balsamic vinegar, brown sugar, vegetable broth, Dijon mustard, garlic powder, and onion powder.
 Add sauce over the pork loin.

-• When the cooking time is over, remove pork onto a large platter, cover loosely with foil, and let it rest for 10 -15 minutes before slicing.
+• When the cooking time is over, remove the pork onto a large platter, cover it loosely with foil, and let it rest for 10 -15 minutes before slicing.

 Thicken Sauce: